quchen/stgi/README.md

 ### Unhelpful error message?

 The goal of this project is being useful to human readers.
-If you find an error message that is unhelpful or even misleading, please report it as a bug!
+If you find an error message that is unhelpful or even misleading, please open an issue with a minimal example on how to reproduce it!